Elena Samokysh-Sudkovskaya

-Elena Petrovna Samokysh-Sudkovskaya, née Besnard (Елена Петровна Самокиш-Судковская; 1863, Saint Petersburg – 1924, Vyborg or Paris), was a Russian Imperial painter and illustrator.
+Elena Petrovna Samokysh-Sudkovskaya, née Besnard (Елена Петровна Самокиш-Судковская; 1863, Saint Petersburg – 1924, Vyborg or Paris), was a Russian painter and illustrator.

 Biography

 Her father was a Russian military engineer of French ancestry and she received her secondary education at the Pauline Institute for Women, a school for young girls of the nobility.
 Then, she studied drawing in Helsinki and took private classes in the workshop of V. P. Vereshchagin.
 In 1883, she married the painter Rufin Sudkovsky, but he died of typhus only two years later.
 To help her cope with her grief, she moved to Paris and took more lessons at the private academy of Jules Bastien-Lepage.

 In 1889, she married another painter, Nikolay Samokish, and returned to Russia, where she worked as an illustrator for Niva, the most popular magazine in the Russian Empire at that time.
 She was especially known for her color illustrations in the Christmas and Easter additions and the annual calendar.
 She also created posters, advertisements and theater programs.

 She became a member of the "First Lady's Artistic Circle" (which existed from 1882 to 1918) and exhibited alongside some of the most prominent painters of that time, including Ivan Shishkin and Ilya Repin.
 Her designs for Tsar Nicholas II's Coronation Album received an award of excellence, with a medal and blue ribbon.